 This formula applies smoothly and provides an ideal base for makeup application.
 Tatcha’s Silk Canvas. e.l.f. notes that after application you should wait 30 seconds before applying makeup so that the primer can set.
 Made for all skin types, cruelty-free and vegan.

-The question is, is it a dupe for Tatcha The Silk Canvas?
+The question is, is it a replacement for Tatcha The Silk Canvas?

 Tatcha The Silk Canvas Protective Primer vs. e.l.f.
 Poreless Putty Primer